judiAbdullah/RE-LLMs/README.md

         python specify_evaluation.py --compute
         ```

-        - posible to specify which data to use `--pythondata` or `--javadata`
+        - you can specify which data to use `--pythondata` or `--javadata`

         - to add fixing json bracket if exist and solvable add `--fixjson`

-        - generated data will be stored in `seq_dataset_filtered_evaluated`
+        The generated data will be stored in `seq_dataset_filtered_evaluated`.

 7. Optional steps:

-    - run `python evaluate_store.py` to store evaluation as panda dataframe to visualize it easly
+    - run [`evaluate_store.py`](https://github.com/judiAbdullah/RE-LLMs/blob/main/experiment_scripts/evaluate_store.py) to store evaluation as panda dataframe to visualize it easly

-    - run show data to see samples of your data sets
+    - run [`showdata.py`](https://github.com/judiAbdullah/RE-LLMs/blob/main/experiment_scripts/showdata.py) to see samples of your data sets

         - `python showdata.py --dataset filteredDataJava --samples 5`
         - `python showdata.py --dataset filteredDataPython --samples 5`
         - `python showdata.py --dataset evalDatasetpathJava --samples 5`
         - `python showdata.py --dataset evalDatasetpathPython --samples 5`

-    - run `python testcases.py` to evaluate the model using hand writen test cases
+    - run [`testcases.py`](https://github.com/judiAbdullah/RE-LLMs/blob/main/experiment_scripts/testcases.py) to create sequence diagrams with the finetuned model using hand writen test cases

         - the result will be stored in `dataset/testcase.csv`
         - you can print the samples and show the evaluation in `evaluation.ipynb`

-    - in `visualization` folder run `python generate_seq_diagram.py` or run `python testcase_draw.py` to plot testcases to show it visualy
+    - in `visualization` folder run `python generate_seq_diagram.py` or run `python testcase_draw.py` to plot testcases to show them as diagrams

 ## Some Issues and how they have been solved: